Skip to main content

 grinding9 negative mentions

-• A nostalgic trip that captures the essence of early computing and BBS culture, complete with charming visuals and sound design.
+• Last Call BBS is a nostalgic trip that captures the essence of early computing and BBS culture, complete with charming pixel art and ambient sound design.

-• The forced wait times for downloading new games can be frustrating and disrupt the flow of gameplay.
+• The forced waiting time for downloading new games can be tedious and disrupts the flow of gameplay.

 • graphics